scottyab/secure-preferences/README.md

 	}
 ```

+###Download
-Or clone this repo and add the library as a Android library project/module.
+Or download the release .aar or clone this repo and add the library as a Android library project/module.

 #Examples
 This will use the default shared pref file